ErickNavarroD/RAMEN/README.md

 ## Usage

-Please visit the [package website](https://ericknavarrod.github.io/RAMEN) or check the vignette for a detailed tutorial about how to use RAMEN.
+Please go to the *Get started* tab in the [package website](https://ericknavarrod.github.io/RAMEN) or check the vignette for a detailed tutorial about how to use RAMEN.

 ## Variations to the standard workflow